Family visa as a parent – the 7 year visa route

 - Dependent on you and not live an independent life, e.g married and left home

-- Either a British citizen, settled in the UK or have been living 7 continuous years in the UK to the point where it would be unreasonable for the child to leave
+If you are applying from the UK, the child must have lived for 7 continuous years in the UK to the point where it would be unreasonable for the child to leave.

 Family visa application if your child is a British citizen or settled in the UK: